Cantro93/bot-check/README.md

 This module will help verify if the traffic comes from bots or humans.

-It's neither hogging on client's resources like Anubis nor gathering information like reCAPTCHA, and is free software distributed under GPL 3.0.
+It's neither hogging on client's resources like Anubis nor gathering information like reCAPTCHA, and is free software distributed under LGPL 2.1.

 ## Features